awesometic/docker-odroid-kernel-builder/README.md

 ### Parameters for make command

-You can put your parameters for the make command as a value of **MAKE_ARGS** environment variable.
-Here are the confirmed operations.
+You can put your parameters for the make command as a value of `MAKE_ARGS` environment variable.
+Here are the prepared make options.

 * **defconfig**:`make odroid???_defconfig` for the given SBC environment value
 * **menuconfig**: `make menuconfig`